Neşve Büyükbayram

 Neşve Büyükbayram (born 1 January 1990) is a Turkish retired volleyball player.

 Club career

 Büyükbayram started her career in 2002 in the youth team of Bahçeşehir University in Istanbul.

 On 10 December 2010, she signed a loan contract with the Yeşilyurt team until the end of the 2010–11 season.

 She signed a contract with the İdmanocağı SK on 27 May 2016.

 On 8 June 2017, she signed a contract with Halkbank Ankara volleyball team.

 Management career

 Bahçeşehir Üniversitesi

 Bahçeşehir University Women's Volleyball Team signed an agreement with Büyükbayram for the coaching position on August 31, 2022.

 Galatasaray

 On 14 September 2023, Büyükbayram was appointed as the assistant administrative manager at Galatasaray Sports Club Volleyball Branch.

 On 3 May 2024, she was appointed as the Team Manager of Galatasaray Women's Volleyball Team.

+It was announced that she parted ways with Galatasaray on July 7, 2026.

 Personal life

 She married Burak Kubuş in 2018.